Table of Contents

 You can also select one or more TaxJar Exempt Regions to exempt the customer in specific regions / states.
 If no regions are selected, the customer will be exempt everywhere.
 To exempt multiple customers in bulk, use the customer admin grid to filter your customers and select the customers you’d like to exempt.
 From there, select an exemption type and click Save Edits:

 These customers will then be synced to TaxJar.
 After they’re synced over, they will be exempt from sales tax calculations at checkout and their transactions will be designated as exempt in the TaxJar app for reporting and filing.

-TaxJar Plus now offers address validation in Magento 2 to help increase the accuracy of sales tax calculations for your store.
+TaxJar now offers address validation in Magento 2 to help increase the accuracy of sales tax calculations for your store.
 When tax rates are based on the buyer’s location, a valid shipping address is necessary to ensure the most accurate tax rate.
-After connecting to TaxJar with a valid Plus account, you’ll be able to enable address validation under Stores > Configuration > Sales > Tax:
+After connecting to TaxJar with an eligible account, you’ll be able to enable address validation under Stores > Configuration > Sales > Tax:

 Once enabled, shipping addresses will be validated automatically at checkout and in the customer address book.
 At checkout, both guests and registered customers will see one or more suggested addresses directly after providing a shipping address:

 The address validation feature never blocks or interferes with the checkout process.
 It asynchronously provides address suggestions after the shipping address is entered.
 If the shipping address can not be found, the customer is asked to review their address or continue to the next step: